Seedance 2.0 by Bytedance AI video generator | HeyGen

 Founder and brand videos

 Turn announcements, product updates, thought leadership, and founder messages into cinematic founder videos using your AI digital twin.
-Add motion, environments, and B-roll that make every message feel high-end.
+Add motion, environments, and B-roll that make every message feel premium.

 Educational & explainer videos